jrcooper91/PyTorch_CNN/Pothole_Finder/README.md

 ```
 conda install numpy pandas matplotlib pil
 ```
-In order to install PyTorch head over to the PyTorch site select your specs and follow the instructions given.
+In order to install PyTorch head over to the [PyTorch site](https://pytorch.org) select your setup and follow the instructions given.
+This notebook utilizes version 1.5.

 ### Project assets: